Last Updated on January 26, 2023

 God owns everything, but He only asks for a fraction.
 Though God doesn’t need our money, he expects our stewardship.
 So tithing is a way to acknowledge that everything we have is from Him.

 I learned that as long as we are faithful to God in our finances, He will also be faithful to us.
-We may not get all we want, but we know that He will deliver our needs.
+We may not get all we want, but we know He will deliver our needs.

-After our tithes, it is also essential to pay future ourselves by also setting aside a portion of our income.
+After our tithes, it is also essential to pay future ourselves by setting aside a portion of our income.

 2. Build an emergency fund early.